International Admissions Requirements

 Applying to the University of Delaware

-Our professional staff understands how to evaluate academic achievements, transcripts and test scores from all over the world.
-That’s part of what makes applying to UD so easy.
-A friendly and knowledgeable staff and an application process that is straight forward.
+Our admissions staff has experience evaluating academic achievements, transcripts and test scores from all over the world.
+Our friendly and knowledgeable staff and straightforward application process is part of what makes applying to UD so easy.

-Simply submit your application using the Common Application and complete the checklist below.
+Simply submit your application using the UD Online Application and complete the checklist below.
 We release admission decisions on a rolling basis, which means the sooner you apply, the sooner you’ll know whether the University of Delaware could be part of your future.

-1. Complete the Common Application for the University of Delaware and the $75 application fee.
+1. Complete the UD Online Application for the University of Delaware and submit the $75 application fee.

 2. Send official transcripts/examination results* for all secondary and post-secondary work to the Office of Undergraduate Admissions.